Intercompany

 Note!

-This feature transfers time, expense, and item entries and enters them into a project or job journal.
-The journal can be posted automatically or manually when the Subscription is run.
+This feature can transfer time, expense, and item entries.
+The entries are added to a project or job journal and can automatically when the subscription is run, or posted manually in the journal.

 Intercompany (Master) Data Management enables Business Central Companies to share data.